Bayesian approach to long-range correlations and multiplicity fluctuations in nucleus-nucleus collisions: Fluctuations at large and central rapidities

 The first term in the right-hand side is the relative variance of the number of sources, which gives the same contribution to all elements of the covariance matrix.
 It is a trivial correlation arising from a global change in the system, much as correlation stemming from the variation of impact parameter~\cite{Kovchegov:2012nd}.
 It does not shed light on rapidity correlations in the emission process.
 The last term in the right-hand side, which involves the covariance matrix of a single source, is physically more interesting.

 It is not possible to uniquely determine the quantities in the right-hand side of Eq.~(\ref{modeleqs}), because there are more unknowns than equations.
 But one can obtain non-trivial information.
 For instance, we have noted that the relative variance of $E_T$ is smaller than that of $N_{\rm ch}$.
 Since they get the same contribution from the variance of the number of sources, it implies that the difference between the relative variances of $E_T$ and $N_{\rm ch}$ is larger at the level of a single source.
 The suppression of fluctuations at large rapidity is by no means a small effect.
 One can also obtain non-trivial information on the correlation between $n_1$ and $n_2$, which represent the contributions of a single source to $E_T$ and $N_{\rm ch}$.
 For instance, one can readily exclude that they are uncorrelated, because this would imply $\sigma_{11}>\sigma_{12}$, at variance with the values in Table~\ref{covariance}, after Poisson fluctuations have been subtracted out.
-One can obtain a lower bound $r_{\rm min}$ on the Pearson correlation coefficient $r$ between $n_1$ and $n_2$, defined by $\langle n_1n_2\rangle -\langle n_1\rangle\langle n_2\rangle=r\sigma(n_1)\sigma(n_2)$, where $\sigma(n_i)\equiv \sqrt{\langle n_i^2\rangle-\langle n_i\rangle^2}$ is the standard deviation of $n_i$.
-Elementary algebra shows that $r^2-r_{\rm min}^2$ is a perfect square, where $r_{\rm min}$ is defined by:
+One can obtain a lower bound $r_{\rm min}$ on the Pearson correlation coefficient $r$ between $n_1$ and $n_2$, defined by